majahe/NT2Taallesinternational/README.md

-# NT2 Taalles International Website.
+# NT2 Taalles International Website...

 A comprehensive PHP-based website for NT2 (Dutch as a Second Language) course registration and management system.